Bali, Java, Sulawesi... Which island to choose in Indonesia?

 {{divider}}

-It is not the easiest island to travel around especially if you want to go beyond the usual routes.
-It takes time a bit of budget and a love for adventure.
+It’s not the easiest island to explore, especially if you want to go beyond the classics.

 What we love

-✅ Jungle treks in Bukit Lawang and encounters with wild orangutans
+✅ Jungle trekking in Bukit Lawang and encounters with orangutans

 What we love less

-Perfect for travelers seeking full immersion in nature far from everything with enough time to explore without pressure.
+Those looking for deep nature immersion, far from everything, with enough time to explore without stress.

 {{cta-sumatra}}